Kaló Pásxa - HAPPY EASTER!

-The Greek Islands put forth a springtime rich in beauty, bounty, and tradition.
-Aromas of lavender and rosemary intermingle in the ever-warming breezes of the day.
-Carpets of wildflowers decorate the verdant hills.
-A feeling of rebirth and rejuvenation is palpable as the country prepares for Easter, undoubtedly the biggest holiday in Greece, and one that is celebrated in a beautifully unique way.
+The Greek Islands offer a springtime rich in beauty, bounty, and tradition.
+In Paros, aromas of lavender and rosemary intermingle and carpets of wildflowers decorate verdant hills.
+A feeling of rejuvenation overtakes the country as everyone prepares for Easter, by far the biggest holiday in Greece, and celebrated in a beautifully unique way.

 Easter in Hydra

 The island of Hydra is especially known for its Easter celebrations.
 During Holy Week, the island swells with people who come to absorb the unique nature of a holiday celebrated in the village's narrow alleyways and across the sweep of its two tiny ports, without motor vehicles of any sort.

 All of Hydra's processions wind through the village

 and along the seashore, but perhaps the most famous aspect of Easter in

 Hydra is the Good Friday procession of the epitaphios,

 when the flower-festooned bier of Christ is held aloft by the town's